Policies and Requirements

 Free and reduced-price meals are available based on financial need or household situation.
 Information about a student’s participation is confidential; however, disclosure of a student’s eligibility may be made without prior notice or consent to programs, activities, and individuals that are specifically authorized access under the National School Lunch Act (NSLA), which is the law that sets forth the disclosure limits for the district’s child nutrition programs.
 A student’s name, eligibility status, and other information may be disclosed to certain agencies as authorized under the NSLA to facilitate the enrollment of eligible children in Medicaid or the state children’s health insurance program (CHIP) unless the student’s parent notifies the district that a student’s information should not be disclosed.
 A parent’s decision will not affect the child’s eligibility for free and reduced price meals or free milk.
 To apply, view the link on the left sidebar "Free and Reduced-Price Meals" or see the following cafeteria staff members: Marcie Duncan.

 Charging will not be allowed in May.
+All balances owed are due by the first Friday in May.

 Texas Department of Agriculture School Nutrition Policy